The Quick Summary:

 The two species of gray treefrogs are indistinguishable based on external morphology; they are identical in appearance (more on this later).
 The most readily identifiable characteristic to separate the two species in the field is the male’s advertisement (mating) call.
 Briefly explained here, H. versicolor produces a slower more bird-like trill consisting of ~16 to 34 pulses per second, while H. chrysoscelis has a faster, more harsh metallic-like trill consisting of ~34 to 60 pulses per second.
 Keep in mind that pulse rate varies with temperature which can affect both species (faster/slower calls due to warmer/colder weather).
 After some practice hearing the two species call, one can learn to identify each species even if calling in warmer or colder weather.
 There are many resources online to listen to the calls of both species.

-Some researchers have listed other morphological characteristics such as presence/absence of a pattern on the back, the intensity of the pattern, whether or not the pattern is outlined in black, pattern and/or color of the insides of the thighs, smoothness/roughness of the skin, etc. to tentatively identify the two species.
+Some researchers have listed other morphological characteristics such as presence/absence of a pattern on the back, the intensity of the pattern, whether or not the pattern is outlined in black, pattern and/or color of the insides of the thighs, smoothness/roughness of the skin, presence/absence of a light squarish spot under the eye, etc. to tentatively identify the two species.
 Additionally, H. versicolor usually attains a larger size than H. chrysoscelis.
 There may be correlations and basis for these “more often” or “less often” characteristics, but the bottom line is that currently none of these morphological characteristics have shown to reliably distinguish these two treefrog species.